anarsafar/node-api-mongo/README.md

-# node-express-mock-api
+# node-api-mongo

-## You can use following endpoints:
-1. `GET /products`
-2. `GET /products/:id`
-3. `DELETE /products/:id`
-4. `POST /products`

 ## Warning!!!
-For posting data use "productName" property schema
+For posting data use "productName" and "productPrice" property schema